ARE WE CHASING AFTER GOD OR SOMETHING ELSE?

 MARY MAGDALENE UNDERSTOOD CHASING AFTER GOD

-Mary Magdalene understood brokeness.
+Mary Magdalene understood brokenness.
 The Bible tells us Jesus cast out seven demons from Mary Magdalene, but unlike other people He healed, she stayed with Him.
-Not only did she travel with Jesus, but in Mark 15: 40-41 tells us she cared for His needs.
-Later, she was one of the few that stayed beside Him as He died on the cross.
+In fact, she was one of the few that was with Him at as he died on the cross.

 Matthew 27: 61 records a heartbreaking moment in Mary Magdalene’s life.
-Joseph of Arimathea placed Jesus in the tomb and rolled a stone across the entrance and left, but Mary Magdalene stayed.
-The Bible tells us she sat and watched the tomb.
+Joseph of Arimathea placed Jesus in the tomb and rolled a stone across the entrance and left.
+However, Mary Magdalene stayed and watched the tomb.

 Eventually, she did leave, but Mary’s heart still longed for her friend and teacher.
-Unlike many of the others who followed Jesus, Mary Magdalene didn’t hide or try to forget her Savior; instead, when the Sabbath ended, she took spices to anoint Jesus’ body, only to find an empty tomb.
+Unlike many of the others who followed Jesus, Mary Magdalene didn’t hide or try to forget her Savior; instead, when the Sabbath ended, she returned to the tomb with spices to anoint Jesus’ body,

 CHASING AFTER GOD IS A LIFETIME PURSUIT

-Can I say the same?
-Just like when I first met my husband, spending time with Jesus was exciting, I was enamored.
+Spending time with Jesus early on was exciting, Just like when I first met my husband, I was enamored.
 But today, my relationship with God is too often about “what can you do for me?.”
 My prayers are self-centered, focusing on my needs and desires and asking Him to “fix things.”
 Unfortunately, marriages often devolve into this type of relationship too.

 WAYS TO CHASE AFTER GOD

-- Select a verse each week and meditate on its meaning.
-Post the Scripture in strategic places around the house.
-Look up other verses that correspond to help with context and expand our understanding of the message.
+Select a verse each week and meditate on its meaning.
+Post it in strategic places throughout the house, e.g., fridge, bathroom mirror, on your computer, etc. During the week look up other verses that correspond to this one to help you with context and expand your understanding of the message.